 (1) provide all claimants with an opportunity for hearing pursuant to chapter 14;

-(3) publicize widely the availability of reparations and the method of making claims; and
+(3) publicize widely the availability of reimbursement and the method of making claims; and

 (1) issue subpoenas for the appearance of witnesses and the production of books, records, and other documents;

 (2) administer oaths and affirmations and cause to be taken affidavits and depositions within and without this state;